Introduction

 - Project deploy: the resulting files can be copied to target machine, or

 a custom deploy script may be called.
-For Android targets, the package is

 - Debugging: GDB debugger is run in the background, either via SSH connection